Nadia Delago

 Nadia Delago (born 12 November 1997) is an Italian World Cup alpine ski racer.
+She won a bronze medal in the downhill at the 2022 Winter Olympics.

 She is the sister of Nicol Delago.

 Family

 Four Alpine skiers from the Delago family have participated in World Cup and World Championships competitions.
 Siblings Oskar (born 1963) and Karla Delago (born 1965), specialists in speed events in the 1980s and their two nieces, Nicol (born 1996) and Nadia (born 1997), active in the 2010s.